tkim/ioi_api_doc/source/index.rst

 .. important::

-	Please note that there never should be a performance test performed on any of the API environment as this is a shared environment and we monitor and increase capacity as needed.
+	Please note that performance/load test should never be performed on any of the API environment as this is a shared environment and we monitor and increase capacity as needed.